 With brightness and higher resolution quality, commercial displays are designed to operate strongly in well-lit conditions, such as quick-service restaurants.
 For commercial applications, a higher brightness will be required since the brightness of the environment will wash out low-brightness displays.
 If the digital menu board is for outside or in areas with direct sunlight, it needs even higher brightness.

 Brightness is measured in terms of Nits or Candelas squared (cd/m2).
 Consumer televisions will be in the range of 150-250 Nits, whereas commercial displays will be in the area of 300-1,500 Nits.
 CNET published an excellent guide to Nits here.

 Regarding price, for consumer grade TVs you are looking at a few hundred dollars with commercial grade TVs going for over $2,000.

 With size, it will vary based on your needs.
 For instance, you don’t want to have your customers be overwhelmed in a small store, so it’s a good idea to get audio-visual display experts in for help.
 For typical QRS environments, you’ll be looking at at least a 45-inch size screen.

 Additional Features and Factors

-- Orientation – Sometimes it is better to utilize a portrait orientation instead of landscape and vice-versa.
-Consumer grade TVs either lack this mounting ability or have asymmetrical bezels that will look quite odd in a portrait orientation.
+- Orientation – Sometimes, it is better to utilize a portrait orientation instead of landscape and vice-versa.
+Consumer-grade TVs either lack this mounting ability or have asymmetrical bezels that will look quite odd in portrait orientation.

 - Multi-sync – professional displays can cope with several multi-sync supported resolutions.